🔍

 What is DeVol?

-A front-end platform interface that allows traders and liquidity providers to interact with the DeVol Protocol.
+DeVol is a front-end platform interface that allows traders and liquidity providers to interact with the DeVol protocol.

 How is DeVol different?